 What if your engineering teams didn’t have to be static?
 What if you could form them, disband them or adapt their composition every 3 months?
 And people could pick what they work on?

 Is it a recipe for disaster?
-Or would it give you the flexibility to work on what has the highest …
+Or would it give you the flexibility to work on what …

 This talk walks you through our learnings of our four days a week remote work experiment: the good, the bad and the ugly.Click for more information